theforeman/theforeman.org/support.md

 * [foreman-announce](https://groups.google.com/forum/?fromgroups#!forum/foreman-announce) or email `foreman-announce+subscribe@googlegroups.com`

+### Mailing List Guidelines

+In addition to the [general guidelines](/support.html#CommunityGuidelines) above, we also have a few email-specific guidelines:

+* Don't hijack threads - start new threads for new questions
+* Don't attach or paste in huge logs or attachments - upload them to a website and include links in your post
+* Let us know if your question is answered - Replying to the thread with *[SOLVED]* in the title lets others know that you no longer need help, and helps others to find solutions when searching the archives

+(_Credit to the [Fedora Mailing List Guidelines](http://fedoraproject.org/wiki/Communicate/MailingListGuidelines) as a source of ideas, under the Creative Commons Attribution-ShareAlike 3.0 Unported license_)

 ## ![Stack overflow icon](static/images/stackoverflow.png) [Server Fault](http://serverfault.com/questions/tagged/foreman)
 Ask questions about how to use Foreman on Server Fault, so anyone can benefit from the answers.
 Tag your questions with ['foreman'](http://serverfault.com/questions/tagged/foreman).